augeas/scumsnet/README.md

 | gender realignment          |
 | shim                        |

-Threads with at least annotated post, ordered by the most recent post:
+Threads with at least one annotated post, ordered by the most recent post:

 ```
 MATCH (t:thread)<-[:POSTED_IN]-(p:post)-[:FLAGGED]->(a:annotation)